skeeto/skeeto.github.com/_posts/2026-01-19-Frankenwine-Multiple-personas-in-a-Wine-process.markdown

 `pkg-config.exe` behaves as a native pkg-config, but when run under Wine this same binary takes the persona of a Linux program and becomes a cross toolchain pkg-config, bypassing Win32 and talking directly with the Linux kernel.
-[Cosmopolitcan Libc][libc] cleverly does this out-of-the-box, but in this article we'll mash together a couple existing sources with a bit of glue.
+[Cosmopolitan Libc][libc] cleverly does this out-of-the-box, but in this article we'll mash together a couple existing sources with a bit of glue.